computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

 The program committee invites four types of submissions for the pre-symposium event.
 Submission of one of the four types is required for participation in the event.
 Participants are welcome to make multiple submissions.

-1. __Curriculum Proposals:​__ A brief (approximately 2-page) description of the curricular model of your liberal arts computing program.
+1. __Curricular Model Submissions:​__ A brief (approximately 2-page) description of the curricular model of your liberal arts computing program.

     Please see the [Curriculum Submission Template](curricula/CurriculumModelTemplate.md) and the samples ([Dickinson College](curricula/dickinson/index.md), [Whitman College](curricula/whitman/index.md)).
 Submissions describing models that are particularly innovative, or that leverage particular opportunities and/or challenges presented by the liberal arts context, and/or show potential for broadening participation in computing are encouraged.